Swiss stocks - Factors to watch on July 6

-ZURICH, July 6 The Swiss blue-chip SMI was seen opening broadly unchanged at 8,950 points on Thursday, according to premarket indications by bank Julius Baer .
+ZURICH, July 6 (Reuters) - The Swiss blue-chip SMI was seen opening broadly unchanged at 8,950 points on Thursday, according to premarket indications by bank Julius Baer .

 The following are some of the main factors expected to affect Swiss stocks: